 Election and political law is a constantly evolving and complex field where politics and law intersect.
 Whether you are interested in running for office, participating in or influencing the electoral process, or interacting with government officials, you need to be aware of the federal, state, and even local laws which may govern your activity.
-At Dunlap Bennett & Ludwig, we have highly experienced counsel who can assist you with navigating these laws.
+At Dunlap Bennett & Ludwig, we have highly experienced counsel who can assist you with navigating these laws, providing world-class legal advice to candidates and campaigns at a cost-effective rate designed for any campaign budget.

 Campaign and Candidates